Wren: Relationship with humans

 The wren features prominently in culture.
 The Eurasian wren has been long considered "the king of birds" in Europe.
 Killing one or harassing its nest is associated with bad luck, such as broken bones, lightning strikes on homes, or injury to cattle.
-Wren Day, celebrated in parts of Ireland on St. Stephen's Day (26 December), features a fake wren being paraded around town on a decorative pole; up to the 20th century, real birds were hunted for this purpose.
+Wren Day, celebrated in parts of Ireland on Saint Stephen's Day (26 December), features a fake wren being paraded around town on a decorative pole; up to the 20th century, real birds were hunted for this purpose.
 A possible origin for the tradition is revenge for the betrayal of Saint Stephen by a noisy wren when he was trying to hide from enemies in a bush.

-The Eurasian Wren is one of the symbols of the Celtic Zodiac.

 The Carolina wren (Thryothorus ludovicianus) has been the state bird of South Carolina since 1948, and features on the back of its state quarter.
 The British farthing featured a wren on the reverse side from 1937 until its demonetisation in 1960.
 The Cactus wren (Campylorhynchus brunneicapillus) was designated the state bird of Arizona in 1931.

+The Women's Royal Naval Service (WRNS) were nicknamed Wrens based on the acronym WRNS.
+After the Women's Royal Navy Service was integrated into the Royal Navy in 1993, the title of Wren was dropped from official usage, however unofficially female sailors are still referred to as Wrens.